Skip to main content

 ssh_passwordstringSSH password

-ssh_keystringSSH private key path
+ssh_keystringSSH private key path or base64-encoded key

 ssh_passphrasestringSSH key passphrase